ksindi/managers-playbook/README.md

 For further reading, see [Getting more from your one on ones](https://medium.com/@sbourke/getting-more-from-your-1-1s-8f71996e286e) for more thoughts on effective one on ones.

 ## Effective teams

+Every team should have 3 things:

+1. Autonomy: work stream are not dependent in other teams.
+Teams can make decisions without needing approval from other teams.
+2. Master of domain: team are experts in their domain.
+They know the product, the code base and the business.
+3. Purpose: team understands the big picture and how their work fits into it.
+They understand the why behind their work.

+Without these 3 characteristics, teams will be less effective and less motivated.

 ## Coaching